Itz-Agasta/Eizendb/README.md

-# Eizen - HNSW Vector Database on Arweave
+# Eizen - HNSW Vector Database Engine for ArchiveNET

 ## Overview

-Eizen is a high-performance vector database backend built on Arweave that implements the Hierarchical Navigable Small Worlds (HNSW) algorithm for approximate nearest neighbor search.
+Eizen is a high-performance vector database engine for ArchiveNET built on Arweave that implements the Hierarchical Navigable Small Worlds (HNSW) algorithm for approximate nearest neighbor search.
 It provides efficient vector storage, similarity search, and metadata management with blockchain-based persistence.

 ## Key Features